 Late in February we sponsor the adjudicated Gifted Young People’s Concerts, in New York.
 Teachers are strongly encouraged to enter their students in the non-adjudicated Youth Concerts NY and NJ in preparation.
 There are three concerts, on the same day: preteens, early teens (13-15), and late teens (16-18).
 The judges evaluate the performances not on age/level, but on good preparation, good teaching, and good musicianship.
 The emphasis is on encouraging students and rewarding their efforts, as well as recognizing their teachers’ efforts.
 The judges select a number of students at the Gifted Young People’s Concerts to perform again the following Sunday on the Annual Awards Concert at Tenri Cultural Institute.

 For members’ students 18 and older, we sponsor the annual Artist Student Recital.
 This concert is an opportunity for advanced-level students to play concert-ready repertoire in a public performance in New York City.
-The standard of playing is stellar, with participants from the local conservatories as well as those in neighboring cities.
+The standard of playing is usually stellar, with participants from local conservatories as well as those in neighboring cities.

 Please go to the Events Calendar and click on a specific event for enrollment information.